Nomadix: History

 Nomadix sells through distributors to hospitality businesses with guest and visitor networks, such as the SLS hotel in Beverly Hills, businesses operating guest Wi-Fi networks, such as the Chicago Mercantile Exchange, event management companies hosting large crowds, such as the 2014 World Cup, apartment complexes and public spaces.

 Nomadix was founded in 1998 by UCLA Computer Science Professor Dr. Leonard Kleinrock, one of the founders of ARPANET, and a graduate student, Joel Short.
 The name Nomadix came from Kleinrock's studies of nomadic computing.
 Kleinrock served as the company's first CEO and chairman, and Short served as Chief Technology Officer.

 The company's first product, the Nomadix Universal Subscriber Gateway, shipped in September 1999.
 The gateway was designed to allow visiting computers to connect to the Internet, without needing extra equipment or software on the computer.
 Built-in payment gateway features managed optional billing and payment functions.

 In February 2002, Nomadix announced a technology licensing deal for their Nomadix Service Engine (NSE) software with Agere Systems, now part of Avago Technologies, and at the time the second largest Wi-Fi vendor behind Cisco Systems.

-In March 2002, the company announced a customized version of their Universal Subscriber Gateway (USG), designed in a partnership with wireless networking company Boingo Wireless, to allow businesses to set up commercial Wi-Fi hot spots.
+In March 2002, the company announced a customized version of its Universal Subscriber Gateway (USG), designed in a partnership with wireless networking company Boingo Wireless, to allow businesses to set up commercial Wi-Fi hot spots.

 In January 2004, the company was awarded the industry's first patent for redirecting a customer's computer to a sign-in page, also known as a "gateway" page.

 In June 2012, Nomadix launched the AG 5800 access gateway, designed for large venues.

 In March 2016, Nomadix announced an exclusive partnership to offer technology from WAN optimization vendor Exinda to the hospitality industry.

 Swedish conglomerate Assa Abloy acquired Nomadix in March 2024.